michelin/kstreamplify/README.md

 ### Set up DLQ Topic

-Override the `dlqTopic()` method and return the name of your DLQ topic:
+Override the `dlqTopic()` method and return the name of your DLQ topic, which will be used by Kstreamplify's provided exception handlers and the `ProcessingResult` API:

 ```java
 @Component